mrinal-sourav/YouTubeCrawler/Readme.txt

 	Score is calculated by the ratio:

 		No. of Views / (Likes - Dislikes)
+		Updated to (Views/Likes) since YouTube decided to remove dislikes

 	The smaller this number, the "better" the video.
 	If EVERY person who views a video also hits "like", this score will be 1.
-	Justin Bieber may come up in negative (and on the top) as he has more dislikes than likes for some of his videos!
-Ignore negatives and look for videos with large view count but small score.

  - Sample command (Updated 21st October 2020):